-Axel Springer CEO Carsten Schwecke explains how we created a scalable first-party data strategy together 🤝
+Axel Springer CEO Carsten Schwecke explains how we created a scalable first-party data strategy together.

 The end of the third-party cookie won’t happen for nearly a year, but thanks to GDPR, Axel Springer was prepared for the shift: the publisher hasn’t used third-party data in the ad campaigns it sells since the end of 2018.
 Instead, it’s shored up its technology, working to create scalable first-party data.

 “Publishers like us really have competitive advantages against those walled gardens,” said Axel Springer All Media Chief Executive Officer Carsten Schwecke.
-To create these types of segments for advertisers to reach, it works with 1plusx, a data-management platform to categorize audiences and extrapolate who might be reading a page.
+To create these types of segments for advertisers to reach, it works with 1plusX, a data-management platform to categorize audiences and extrapolate who might be reading a page.

 This tech boosted audience campaign sales by 18% year over year, said Axel Springer Chief Digital Officer Carsten Schwecke.
-Plus, this categorization let Axel Springer nearly double its CPMs.
+Plus, this categorization lets Axel Springer nearly double its CPMs.
 “Is it the big, big gamechanger?
 No. But it’s a very important part in the setup toward where the industry is headed, which is dominated by first-party data,” Schwecke said.

 Incremental gains in scale make first-party data more attractive to brands, who have gotten hooked on the “infinite” scale offered by third-party data segments.
 Instead of paying data brokers in the middle for that data, publishers benefit from the boost in CPMs, reducing the ad tech tax in the middle.
 Besides creating targetable segments for advertisers, investing in tech for first-party data opens up new use cases for advertisers.

-Axel Springer is creating data clean rooms where it can marry data from its clients along with publisher data, using 1plusx.
+Axel Springer is creating data clean rooms where it can marry data from its clients along with publisher data, using 1plusX.
 “Marketers can onboard their data and create lookalike segments without sharing the data—everyone has data security,” said 1plusx CEO Jurgen Galler.
 While Axel Springer is preparing for a future with no third-party cookie and tight controls on data use, even Schwecke isn’t sure how Chrome removing cookies will affect its business.

 We have to see how the Privacy Sandbox will look.
-We are in a risk assessment for all our businesses right now, and it’s not clear how deep and impactful it will be,” Schwecke said.
+We're in a risk assessment for all our businesses right now, and it’s not clear how deep and impactful it will be,” Schwecke said.
 If Google isn’t building its own identifiers – focusing instead on the privacy sandbox – publishers can fill that void.
-“If Google’s news has highlighted anything, it’s the need for publishers to become more technical, while brands will need to work closely with multiple publishers to scale reach,” 1plusx’s Galler said.
+“If Google’s news has highlighted anything, it’s the need for publishers to become more technical, while brands will need to work closely with multiple publishers to scale reach,” 1plusX’s Galler said.

 Besides investing in first-party data, Axel Springer has an ad tech stack that’s not reliant on Google, which it sees as a distinct advantage.
-“We have the flexibility to react when there are disruptions in the market,” Schwecke said – with tech supporting “classical quality media, surrounded by this high level of security.”
+“We have the flexibility to react when there're disruptions in the market,” Schwecke said – with tech supporting “classical quality media, surrounded by this high level of security.”